-Kimberly Hargrove, 28 — I would spend every minute of my day trying to make each and every person as happy as they possibly I could.
-What a difference a kind word or two or part of funny story can make to someone’s day!
-It’s obvious people do this, but in the best way possible.
+Kimberly Hargrove, 28 – I would spend every minute of my day trying to make each and every person as happy as they possibly I could.
+What a difference a kind word or two or part of a funny story can make to someone’s day!
+It’s obvious people do this but in the best way possible.
 There’s really no time for them to even think about the fact that you’re doing it, you just do it and then you think “ahh well what did I ever do?!?!”
-Of course we all want to leave a positive impression — I know that’s why we put things like ‘thank you’ stickers on things like the gas pump.
+Of course, we all want to leave a positive impression – I know that’s why we put things like ‘thank you stickers on things like the gas pump.
 In this way, I would utilize the opportunity of going back in time and altering my experience to the most extent.

 Sometimes though, it’s the smallest things that can really do a lot – it’s almost like if you’re just being yourself it happens automatically!
 When I was younger, I let other people push me around and use me for their own good.
 I didn’t know how to stand up for myself or say no when something wasn’t right.
 If i could go back and change the way I was brought up, I would have been more sure of who I am as person and that would better me in so many ways.

 Wendy McWhirter, 23 – Well… I wouldn’t stand up for myself when I should have and I wouldn’t push myself past my limits.
 Also, I would make sure to do what was right instead of what was easy.